 - Individual Councillors have little power of their own.
 Their power is in one of 11 votes cast by Council members, who by majority vote, decide what the community will look like and what projects will be undertaken.
 The responsibility and authority of Municipalities is set out in the Municipal Government Act and several other less significant pieces of legislation.
 For example, the water rates are set by the Utility and Review Board by application approved by the Municipality.

 What kind of topics will I be voting on?

 - As a Councillor you can expect to be involved in votes that set annual budgets- both operating and capital and adopt strategy on a wide range of things including planning and land zoning, economic development, recreation assets and programming as well as solid waste.
 Council is also responsible to decide what Municipal laws will be set (Bylaws) and gives the CAO direction on how to administer the affairs of the Municipality through policy adoption and direction through motions of various sorts.

 As a Councillor how often do I attend meetings?

 - All of Council sits on the Executive Committee that meets for a full day each month and attends a one evening Council meeting per month.
 There are a few other external and internal committees that you may be asked to sit on which meet as often as monthly but many more sporadically.

-The conduct of an individual Councillor is governed by a Code of Conduct that is adopted by Council itself and certain legislated provisions such as in the Conflict of Interest Act and the Municipal Government Act.
+The conduct of an individual Councillor is governed by a Code of Conduct that is adopted by Council itself in its Council Procedural Policy and certain legislated provisions such as in the Conflict of Interest Act and the Municipal Government Act.